TCStephane/IkimApp/README.md

-Here is a streamlined, professional version of your `README.md`.
-It focuses on functionality and architecture while removing the verbose "field details" to make it more readable for developers and stakeholders.

----

 # IkimApp: Community Savings Group Manager (Ikimina)

 A robust Python CLI application designed to digitize and automate **Ikimina** (informal savings groups) in Rwanda.
 This tool replaces manual paper records with a structured database to manage member contributions, rotating payout schedules (Merry-Go-Round), and financial reporting.